Nkateko2656/SOC-Analyst-Portfolio/Event-4625-Investigations/Investigation-01-Non-Existent-User-Account/README.md

 ## Investigation

-Multiple authentication attempts were detected from IP 192.168.0.231 targeting account Fakeuser.
+Multiple failed authentication attempts were detected from IP 192.168.0.231 targeting account Fakeuser.
 A total of 10 failed logon attempts occurred within the timeframe of 35 seconds.
 No successful logon was observed from this IP.